J. Long: Personal life

 In 2019, three years into their relationship, it was reported that Long married author and criminal justice advocate Cyntoia Brown.
 Wes Yoder, a representative for both Long and Brown, confirmed the marriage and stated that the details of how the two met could be found in Cyntoia Brown Long's memoir through Atria Books.

 Long, along with his wife, founded a nonprofit organization together in the fall of 2019.
 The Foundation for Justice, Freedom, and Mercy or The JFAM Foundation, exists to amplify narratives relating to social and criminal justice in the hopes that it can empower individuals who are at risk of exploitation or criminal justice system involvement.
 In addition to his work in the charitable sector, Long is owner of a Texas healthcare company.

 Brazilian Jiu Jitsu

 In addition to his music career, Long dedicated himself to training Jiu Jitsu.
 He has also competed in martial arts tournaments.
-On his social media pages, Long has posted photos and videos showing that he is actively involved in Brazilian Jiu Jitsu, earning his blue belt in November 2020.
+On his social media pages, Long has posted photos and videos showing that he is actively involved in Brazilian Jiu Jitsu, earning his brown belt in July 2026.
 In August 2020, he was named the winner of the Good Fight Tournament Feather weight division, and finished in second place of the Tournament Lightweight division.